algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 The code must follow few but strict rules such as:

+- The file containing a module must be shorter than 20 character and clear enough to understand,
 - The module contained in a file must have the same name as its file,
 - The spacing 4 spaces between each level of indentation.